Farama-Foundation/PettingZoo/docs/sisl.md

 {% include bigtable.html group="sisl/" avg_rew=1 %}

+The unique dependencies for this set of environments can be installed via:

 `pip install pettingzoo[sisl]`

 The SISL environments are a set of three cooperative multi-agent benchmark environments, created at SISL and released as part of "Cooperative multi-agent control using deep reinforcement learning."
 The code was originally released at: https://github.com/sisl/MADRL